marc-portier/recranet-cloudfare-image-test/README.md

 - a folder with reports coming from it:

-  - rpt-2026-02-20-odd-succes :: a sudden succesful retrieval on the home network on the day of retrieval
+  - rpt-2026-02-20-odd-succes :: a sudden succesful retrieval on the home network on the day of detection and excive errors.
   - rpt-2026-02-21-thuis and rpt-2026-02-21-ugent -- roughly same time but from 2 distinct networks in belgium / flanders

 - note that the script also is setup to run as a github action -- just to be able to test from whatever azure-cloud-cluster they happen to use (apparently denver)